pulibrary/pulibrary.github.io/_posts/2023-11-29-figgy-migration-details.md

 layout: default
 ---

-## Setting up Logical Replication and Warm Standbys for PostgreSQL 15
+## Migrating to PostgreSQL 15 with Logical Replication
 **by Alicia Cozine, Anna Headley, Francis Kayiwa, and Trey Pendragon**

 In our [previous post](2023-11-08-migrating-postgres-via-replication.md), we described how we decided to migrate a very large database using logical replication.
 In this post we will detail the steps we followed to make it happen.